seckujdivad/fx-CG50SNAKE/README.md

 # fx-CG50SNAKE
 Snake for the CASIO fx-CG50 graphical calculators.
-For fx-CG50-specific development notes (and a guide on how to compile for these calculators) go to my fx-CG50DOOM project.

 ## Running it on your calculator